Cranbrook Educational Community: Schools at Cranbrook

 Cranbrook Schools comprise a co-educational day and boarding college preparatory "upper" school, a middle school, and Brookside Lower School.

 In 1922, the Bloomfield Hills School was the first school to open on the Cranbrook grounds.
-Founded by George Booth, the Bloomfield Hills School was intended as the community school for local area children.
+Founded by George Booth and Ellen Scripps Booth, the Bloomfield Hills School was intended as the community school for local area children.
 The Bloomfield Hills School ultimately evolved into Brookside School.
-Following completion of the Bloomfield Hills School, Booth looked forward to building Cranbrook School for Boys, an all-boys College-Preparatory school at which students from the Detroit area and abroad would come to reside.
+Following completion of the Bloomfield Hills School, The Booths looked forward to building Cranbrook School for Boys, an all-boys College-Preparatory school at which students from the Detroit area and abroad would come to reside.
 Booth wanted the Cranbrook School to possess an architecture reminiscent of the finest British boarding schools; he hired Finnish architect Eliel Saarinen to design the campus.
 Cranbrook's initial phase of building was completed in 1928.

 Over the years, the Cranbrook School for Boys campus grew to include Stevens Hall, Page Hall, and Coulter Hall.
 While primarily functioning as only residential spaces, Page Hall featured a smoking lounge as well as a shooting range.
 Lerchen Gymnasium, Keppel Gymnasium, and Thompson Oval were also constructed on the campus.
 In the 1960s, Cranbrook School for Boys also constructed a state-of-the-art Science Building named the Gordon Science Center.

 Realizing that young women would also need a place of their own to learn, Ellen Scripps Booth, Booth's wife, pressured Booth into building a school for girls.
 Scripps Booth supervised the project, which she named the Kingswood School Cranbrook.
 Unlike her husband, Scripps Booth encouraged Eliel Saarinen to come up with a unique interior design for the campus completely on his own.
 Instead of the several buildings that housed the Cranbrook School for Boys, the Kingswood School Cranbrook was contained within one building that included all necessary features, including dormitories, a dining hall, an auditorium, classrooms, a bowling alley, a ballroom, and lounges and common areas.
 The education at Kingswood School Cranbrook was initially viewed as a "finishing school", though that changed over time.

 In 1986, the Cranbrook School for Boys and Kingswood School Cranbrook entered a joint agreement, renaming the new institution the Cranbrook Kingswood Upper School.